India telecom operator Reliance Jio investigating claims of alleged data breach

-* Nielsen and Tennis Channel extend agreement to include national TV ratings

-July 10 India's newest telecoms entrant, Reliance Jio, said it was investigating claims of customer personal data being leaked onto a website called "Magicapk."
+July 10 (Reuters) - India's newest telecoms entrant, Reliance Jio, said it was investigating claims of customer personal data being leaked onto a website called "Magicapk."

 "We have informed law enforcement agencies about the claims of the website and will follow through to ensure strict action is taken," a Jio spokeswoman said early on Monday, adding the data on the website appeared to be "unauthentic."